aadharna/UntouchableThunder/README.md

 Framework:

-	- Use GVG-AI (generalized video game - ai) to set up levels and train agents across multiple games.
+	- DEPRECATED: Use GVG-AI (generalized video game - ai) to set up levels and train agents across multiple games.
+	- CURRENT: Griddly to do the same as above.
+But this can also do RTS games and mini-grid games.

 ----
 # tl;dr